|

 A.

 Unfortunately, it isn't.
-The "1847" refers to an
+The "1847" does not indicate

-extensive line of plated flatware they produced.
+an extensive line of plated holloware and flatware.

 Q.